-&lt;sup>39 To clarify, Ms. Jeu's official UHLC titles are Legal Clinic Supervisor and Adjunct Professor.
-On a practical basis, she serves at UHIP's Director, given the fact that she handles UHIP's daily operations, case management/supervision, and administration.
+&lt;sup>34 To clarify, Ms. Jeu's official UHLC titles are Legal Clinic Supervisor and Adjunct Professor.
+On a practical basis, she serves at UHIP's Director, given the fact that she handles UHIP's administration, daily operations, and case management.
 In 2005, Ms. Jeu was originally hired as a staff attorney.
 "Director" and "staff attorney" provide a more descriptive understanding of Ms. Jeu's daily functions than her official titles.